Ties and high heels as hybrid return to the office sets off a comfortable and relaxed boom - ExBulletin

 Big brands pay attention to it.

-Retailers such as Zara (ITX.MC), Mango and H&M (HMb.ST) are highlighting ‘smart’ pants, shirts and dresses on their websites, alongside loungewear and sportswear that the lockdowns have made. ubiquitous.
+Retailers such as Zara, Mango and H&M are highlighting ‘casual chic’ pants, shirts and dresses on their websites, alongside loungewear and sportswear that lockdowns have made ubiquitous.

 Many big fashion brands have launched new collections for this unique back-to-work season, as easing restrictions and vaccination campaigns promote mobility.

-Department store El Corte Ingles, a household name in Spain, said demand for comfortable office clothing increased over the summer, accelerating in September as customers returned to the office and to meetings. business.
+Department store El Corte Ingles, a household name in Spain, said demand for comfortable office clothing increased over the summer, accelerating in September as customers returned to offices and meetings. business.

-The stores successfully reaching pre-pandemic sales levels the fastest are those selling casual or hybrid workwear, according to analysts and fashion retail sources in London and Madrid, where vaccination rates raised in Europe have helped life recover.
+The stores successfully reaching pre-pandemic sales levels the fastest are those selling casual or hybrid workwear, according to analysts and fashion retail sources in London and Madrid, where vaccination rates raised in Europe helped to recover life.

 More than 78% of Spaniards are fully vaccinated and around 80% of all workers have returned at least part-time, according to a survey by CCOO, the country’s largest union.

-Alberto Gavilan, director of talents at the Addeco recruiting agency, said evening dress was now the exception.
+Few, however, have missed the restrictions of formal dress.
+Alberto Gavilan, director of talents at the Addeco recruitment agency, said formal clothing was now the exception.
 “Most people will prefer the business casual code, which has proven to be so effective and comfortable in recent months,” he said.

 “FASHION HAS CHANGED”